patrick-tssn/M4/README.md

 ## Evaluation

 To evaluate the interaction ability of **M4** in streaming video contexts, you are encouraged to try our [OmniMMI](https://github.com/bigai-nlco/OmniMMI)!

+## Roadmap

+- [ ] This work does not cover audio decoding.
+I am developing an end-to-end interactive omni-language model (visual/speech-to-speech) and actively seeking additional computational resources. 😞

 ## Acknowledgement